ucabvas/bimmer-scrape/README.md

 - [ ] Extend to other brands.
 - [ ] Preserve output in a database.
 Elasticsearch should work very well.
 - [ ] Build a UI.
+- [ ] Decode VIN or at least add a decoder link.